bcstp/hugosite/content/post/may-2020-turf.md

 You do not want to miss this presentation!

-## Please RSVP so the venue can insure that we can keep our distance
+## Please RSVP so the venue can ensure that we can keep our distance

 **Please RSVP to <bcsteaparty@gmail.com>** so that Outback can set up our room to ensure that we're not too close to each other.
 We'll have a few masks available if folks prefer to use these also.